-The information below is organised under five main headings:
+The information below is organised under four main headings:

 - Newenham Abbey